-We recommend using the non-parametric statistical method (or the Harrell-Davis method) as opposed to the Robust method (27).
-The Robust method was designed to establish a central 95% reference interval and not the 99th percentile, and is therefore less accurate when the number of subjects is greater than 120 and for biomarkers showing a skewed distribution.
-A minimum of 300 subjects per partition generates sufficient statistical uncertainties (confidence intervals) of 90% at the 99th percentile (28).
-However, we are revising the recommendation to allow confidence intervals of 95% to be utilized in order to minimize influence from outliers and increase reproducibility between cohorts, which will in turn increase the minimum number of subjects to 400 males and 400 females (minimum of 800 total subjects) (28).
-According to this method, the appropriate cut-off concentration corresponding to the hs-cTn 99th percentile URL is determined by the four highest observations.
-If n=400, then the low and high 95% CIs will be determined by persons ranged as number 391 and 400, respectively, and the 99th percentile will be similar to the concentration between observation number 395 and 396 of the reference cohort.
-A rigid clinical selection of participants in the healthy cohort should minimize the risk of outliers due to unrecognized cardiac disease and outlier exclusion should therefore be conservative.
+We recommend using the nonparametric statistical method (or the Harrell-Davis method) as opposed to the robust method (27).
+The robust method was designed to establish a central 95% reference interval and not the 99th percentile and is therefore less accurate when the number of subjects is >120 and for biomarkers showing a skewed distribution.
+A minimum of 300 subjects per partition generates sufficient statistical uncertainties (CIs) of 90% at the 99th percentile (28).
+However, we are revising the recommendation to allow CIs of 95% to be utilized to minimize influence from outliers and increase reproducibility between cohorts, which will in turn increase the minimum number of subjects to 400 males and 400 females (minimum of 800 total subjects) (28).
+According to this method, the appropriate cutoff concentration corresponding to the hs-cTn 99th percentile URL is determined by the 4 highest observations.
+If n = 400, then the low and high 95% CIs will be determined by persons ranged as number 391 and 400, respectively, and the 99th percentile will be similar to the concentration between observation number 395 and 396 of the reference cohort.
+A rigid clinical selection of participants in the healthy cohort should minimize the risk of outliers due to unrecognized cardiac disease, and outlier exclusion should therefore be conservative.
 The Reed/Dixon criteria may be preferred as it will exclude fewer subjects than the Tukey method (27).
-Bootstrapping methods may be useful for calculation of confidence intervals as this will increase certainty of the estimated limits.
-Confidence intervals should not be reported clinically but should be disclosed in clinical research trials and studies reported in peer-reviewed journals.
+Bootstrapping methods may be useful for calculation of CIs as this will increase certainty of the estimated limits.
+CIs should not be reported clinically but should be disclosed in clinical research trials and studies reported in peer-reviewed journals.